blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 At this point we have an EXR file:
--with a displayWindow larger than dataWindow...
+- with a displayWindow larger than dataWindow...
--An EXR file that have an "early ending" anf a end of file that is a JPEG (247 x 1 pixels)
+- An EXR file that have an "early ending" anf a end of file that is a JPEG (247 x 1 pixels)
 ```
 └─$ exrinfo whiteandblank
 File 'whiteandblank':